usnistgov/OSCAL-Pages/src/content/about/blog/oscal-first-deep-cleaning.md

 title: OSCAL's Fall Cleaning
 ---

-Welcome to the Open Security Controls Assessment Language (OSCAL) Blog, open to the NIST OSCAL Team and to all!
+Welcome to the Open Security Controls Assessment Language (OSCAL) Blog, open to the NIST OSCAL Team and to the community!

 If you work closely with us, you might have noticed we finished [a large code repository reorganization](https://github.com/usnistgov/OSCAL/blob/f24dd56d5569ade8489924cf6fc2640dc297bfbe/decisions/0005-repository-reorganization.md) alongside [the release of OSCAL v1.1.0](https://github.com/usnistgov/OSCAL/releases/tag/v1.1.0).
 The OSCAL Project was in a desperate need of some internal restructuring, a deep cleaning of sorts.
 As an OSCAL user, the differences should not affect affect you, but we will summarize some key changes for you.